3 min read

 MyHeritage is a genealogy platform with a powerful video marketing arm, partly because they have embraced a future-ready production mindset.
 They film customer testimonials of long-lost family members who have found each other via their platform after a DNA match.
 The company is based in Israel but has hired crews in countries like Colombia, Sweden, and France.
 For one project, MyHeritage hired four local video professionals in South Korea to film the reunion of two sisters.

 MyHeritage has closely adopted the agile workforce model.
-“We would need two video teams for the day: Each to join one of the sisters simultaneously and accompany them on their way from Seoul to meet each other in Daegu for the first time,” the company detailed in their Storyhunter project posting.
+“We would need two video teams for the day: Each to join one of the sisters simultaneously and accompany them on their way from Seoul to meet each other in Daegu for the first time,” the company detailed in their Glimmer project posting.

 By Shivan Sarna, Head of Stories